felipemeriga/yew-ascii-image-generator/README.md

 This repo is supposed to be an example project, for people looking into building frontend apps using Rust, and its framework Yew.

+You can check the demo on that link: [DEMO](http://yew-ascii-generator.s3-website-us-west-2.amazonaws.com/)

 Yew is a modern Rust framework for creating frontend web apps with WebAssembly.
 It features a component-based architecture similar to React or Elm, using a virtual DOM implementation for efficient rendering and updating of the user interface.